-"Report - Day Summary:" option: The Day Summaries (the section of the report following the first page) can display the heart rate trending data as either "Avg HR View", 20-minute average values with range bars by selecting, or as an RR plot, where each RR interval is plotted as heart rate (i.e. 60/RR in seconds) by selecting "RR View".
-"RR View" is the recommended display selection; this view is intended to facilitate quick identification of complex rhythms that may be masked by the gross averaging of the "Avg HR View".
+"Report - Day Summary:" option: The Day Summaries (the section of the report following the first page) can display the heart rate trending data as either "Avg HR View" (20-minute average values with range bars), or as an RR plot (each RR interval is plotted as heart rate (i.e. 60/RR in seconds).
+"RR View" is the recommended display selection; this view is intended to facilitate quick identification of complex rhythms that may be masked by the gross averaging of the "Avg HR View" display.